gadenbuie/slides/epoxy-super-glue/README.md

     - auto-complete in chunks is pretty neat
     - latex chunks: changes the delimiters
     - html chunks: changes delimiters & adds HTML transformations

-- In a re-usable way
-    - Chunks are vectorized!
-        - Self-templating
-        - Use `.data` option
-    - Or re-use a chunk or file as a template

 - Powered by `glue`, inspired by `cli`
     - Built on the glue package for developers